passwordless-lib/fido2-net-lib/README.md

   *Only some options are mentioned here, see the [Configuration](https://github.com/abergs/fido2-net-lib/blob/master/fido2-net-lib/Fido2NetLib.cs) class for all options*

 * `fido2:MDSAccessKey` - App Secret / environment variable that holds the FIDO2 MDS AccessKey. *Required when using the default [MetadataService provider](https://fidoalliance.org/mds/).*
-* `fido2:MDSCacheDirPath` - App Secret / environment variable that sets the cache path for the MDS. *Required when using the default [MetadataService provider](https://fidoalliance.org/mds/).*
+* `fido2:MDSCacheDirPath` - App Secret / environment variable that sets the cache path for the MDS.
+Defaults to "current user's temporary folder"/fido2mdscache. *Optional when using the default [MetadataService provider](https://fidoalliance.org/mds/).*

 ## Examples